Eli Yablonovitch: Career

+Entrepreneurship

 Yablonovitch has co-founded multiple companies related to his research interests.
 In 2000, he co-founded Ethertronics Inc. Ethertronics is a cell phone antenna manufacturer that has, to date, shipped over 1.7 billion antennas.

 In 2001, Yablonovitch co-founded Luxtera Inc., a semiconductor company that makes electro‑optical systems using silicon photonics, manufactured with CMOS processes.
 Luxtera is the first company to market foundry-based silicon photonics.

 Yablonovitch co-founded Luminescent Inc. in 2002.
 Luminescent provided sophisticated mathematical optimization for use in photolithography masks.
 Luminescent was acquired by Synopsys in 2012.

 In 2008, Yablonovitch founded Alta Devices Inc. Alta Devices produces thin-film gallium arsenide photovoltaic cells for solar energy.
 Alta Devices currently holds the efficiency world record for single junction solar cells at 29.1% and dual junction solar cells at 31.6%, both at 1 sun illumination.

+Fellowships and awards

-He is a Fellow of the IEEE, the OSA, and the APS.
+He is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), the Optical Society of America (OSA), and the American Physical Society (APS).

 He was elected a member of the National Academy of Sciences, the National Academy of Engineering, the National Academy of Inventors, the American Academy of Arts and Sciences, and a Foreign Member of the Royal Society of London.